 The Sussex.
 1916.
 Etching.
 Hardie 171.
 8 3/16 x 15 1/8 (sheet 9 3/4 x 16 3/16).
-Edition 76, #7.
+Edition 76.
 Illustrated: Lumsden, The Art of Etching; Illustrated: Salaman,Modern Masters of Etching.
-A rich impression printed in 'J Whatman' laid paper from an antique volume.
-Signed and numbered in ink. $900.
+A rich impression printed on antique laid paper.
+Signed and numbered in ink. $950.

 On March 24, 1916, a German submarine in the English Channel attacked what it thought was a minelaying ship.
 It was actually a French passenger steamer called 'The Sussex' and, although it didn't sink and limped into port, fifty people were killed.

 Hardie writes, "The Sussex, with a gaping, ragged hollow where her bow has been blown off, lies high and dry on the wet sands between Boulogne and Le Portel.
-In front of htewreck, a French soldier stands as sentinel' and in the shadow of the hull onthe left a sad procession is bearing out the dead.
+In front of the wreck, a French soldier stands as sentinel' and in the shadow of the hull onthe left a sad procession is bearing out the dead.
 To the left, a crowd of fisher folk, and in front, a single fisher girl with a basket."

 To order, for more information or to be placed on the email list, please contact Jane Allinson (allinson@earthlink.net).